devnote-dev/yagpdb-ccs/README.md

 # YAGPDB-CCs
 The custom commands posted here are for free use, however if you do with to support me you can rep me in the [YAGPDB Support Server](https://discord.com/invite/4udtcA5) or gift Nitro *if you're that generous*.
 My tag is **Devonte#0745** (ID 622146791659405313) 😉

+**PLEASE NOTE:**
+Even though there hasn't been any recent updates to this repository I am very much still at work with new and existing CCs.
+With the new license in place, I need to update all existing CCs in this repo to follow it, but instead of pushing singular updates, I'm going to push one big update for the whole repo.
+This should be done within a day or two from this being published.
+Thanks for your patience!

 **I am currently taking requests for CCs to add to this repository!** See [Contributing](#Contributing) for more info.

 ## Available custom commands: